 “Once it’s in place, stick to it so that employees have consistency and can be sure of the expectations.
 Otherwise that’s when communication breaks down and things get missed.”

 Write down expectations and goals, and use a system to track metrics.
-Whether this is a spreadsheet, project management or data visualisation tool, or your HR platform, ensure that it’s recorded somewhere (and referred back to!).
+Whether this is a spreadsheet, project management or data visualization tool, or your HR platform, ensure that it’s recorded somewhere (and referred back to!).

 Underperforming employees aren’t the only ones you need to watch out for.
 High performing employees can often work too hard and too many hours, which increases the risk of burnout.